ChantelleAA/ChantelleAA/README.md

 I'm a **AI/ML Engineer, PhD Researcher (AI for Decarbonisation, University College Dublin, 2025), and Educator**.
 My work blends **AI, education, climate, and mathematics**, and I focus on building real-world systems that move from **research to production**.

-I've developed AI solutions across **NLP, computer vision, geospatial analysis, and reinforcement learning**, and deployed full-stack applications that support communities ranging from **teachers in Ghanaian classrooms** to **judges in international hackathons**, to **companies building intelligent products across Africa**.
+I've developed AI solutions across **NLP, computer vision, geospatial analysis, business and reinforcement learning**, and deployed full-stack applications that support communities ranging from **teachers in Ghanaian classrooms** to **judges in international hackathons**, to **companies building intelligent products across Africa**.

 I also teach MSc and professional students in Python, R, and Machine Learning, and mentor aspiring data scientists through long-term learning programs.